Click here to resize type

 Oculoplastic surgeons also address cosmetic concerns.
 Their techniques range from noninvasive options such as dermal fillers and chemical peels to eyelid and brow lift surgery.

-In the case of eye or brow ptosis (droopiness), the technique chosen is based upon the location of sagging skin: When the main concern is loose skin and an accumulation of fat in the upper and lower eyelids, blepharoplasty, or eyelid lift, is often the best choice.
-Blepharoplasty removes excess skin, fat and sometimes muscle between the eyebrow and eyelash, but does not change the position of the eyebrow.
+In the case of eye or brow ptosis (droopiness), the technique chosen is based upon the location of the sagging skin.
+For the candidate who is primarily concerned with excess fat and loose skin in the upper or lower eyelids, blepharoplasty makes the most sense.
+Blepharoplasty, or eyelid lift, eliminates excess skin and fat and tightens the eyelid muscles if necessary.

 Brow lift smooths out frown lines, creases and wrinkles on the forehead and around the eyes.
 During the procedure, an oculoplastic surgeon lifts forehead skin and the brow area to restore a youthful facial appearance.